Making a difference in baldwin County

 Establish a home for girls in crisis in order to offer hope and healing through education, counseling and nurturing.

 *Unforeseen circumstances prohibited Under His Wings from being able to implement its project.
 Consequently they forfeited their award and the funds were added to the grant pool for 2014.
+In 2016, this organization was awarded an Impact grant for the construction of a new home.

 Purchase a facility to serve as Day Center for its Homeless Families with Children program